Elementary In-Class Services

 - Product (how students demonstrate their learning)

-Differentiated instruction is designed by the classroom teacher to accelerate and enrich the content taught (English Language Arts, Math, etc.) based on the needs of the individual student.
-The classroom teacher will often pre-assess students to determine their skill level and needs before they dive into teaching particular content areas.
-In a differentiated classroom, the teacher is constantly doing quick, formative assessments to determine the on-going needs of the student and where the instruction might be modified, if necessary, in order to ensure student learning is happening.
+The classroom teacher will often pre-assess students to determine their abilities and needs before they dive into teaching particular content areas.
+In a differentiated classroom, the teacher routinely performs quick, formative assessments to determine the on-going needs of the student and where the instruction might be modified, if necessary, in order to enhance student learning.
 The instruction that is developed as a response to assessment will look different depending on student need.
 This model allows the student to receive Highly Capable services while participating with other students within their neighborhood school community.

 - Whole group